 Surveillance cameras are ubiquitous, and having humans monitor them constantly is not practical.
 In most cases, almost all of the video from a surveillance camera is unimportant and only unusual video segments are of interest.
-This is one of the main motivations for developing video anomaly detection algorithms - to automatically find parts of a video that are unusual and flag those for human inspection.
+This is the main motivation for developing video anomaly detection algorithms - to automatically find parts of a video that are unusual and flag those for human inspection.

 The problem of video anomaly detection can be formulated as follows.
-Given one or more training videos from a static camera containing only normal (non-anomalous) events, detect anomalous events in testing video from the same static camera.
+Given one or more training videos from a single scene containing only normal (non-anomalous) events, detect anomalous events in testing video from the same scene.
 Providing training video of normal activity is necessary to define what is normal for a particular scene.
 By anomalous event, we mean a spatially and temporally localized segment of video that is significantly different from anything occurring in the training video.
 What exactly is meant by "significantly different" is difficult to specify and really depends on the target application.
 This difference could be caused by several factors, most commonly unusual appearance or motion of objects in the video.

-It is important to point out that while many papers formulate the video anomaly detection problem consistently with our description above ([2, 11, 5, 7, 26, 17, 32, 9, 21]), there are other papers that use different formulations ([28, Michael J. Jones Mitsubishi Electric Research Labs Cambridge, MA mjones@merl.com
+It is important to point out that while many papers formulate the video anomaly detection problem consistently with our description above ([2, 15, 5, 7, 35, 22, 41, 11, 29]), there are other papers that use different formulations